programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-3.gif" caption="Use the scale tool to resize game objects in your scene view." %}

 To rotate the author image, select the "rotate" tool and adjust the image by clicking and dragging on the red, blue, or green circle.
+Alternatively, you can set the "x" axis to "90" in the image's "Transform" component to the right.

 {% include figure.html src="../images/ar-dev-4.gif" caption="Use the Rotate tool to rotate game objects in your scene view." %}